 In the Port of Los Angeles for example, about 66 percent of cargo handling equipment is powered by diesel engines.
 The remaining equipment is powered by natural gas, predominantly found in propane powered forklifts and yard tractors, and electricity that powers giant gantry cranes that load and unload cargo from ocean going vessels.

 Federal, state and local port authority funds are also available to retrofit older cargo handling equipment with technologies to significantly reduce emissions.
-Of the roughly $160 million awarded in federal diesel emissions grant funding between 2008 and 2015 for port activities, about 16 percent helped retrofit cargo handling equipment.
+Of the roughly $158 million awarded in federal diesel emissions grant funding between 2008 and 2015 for port activities, about $25 million, or 16 percent, helped retrofit cargo handling equipment.
 As an example, the Puget Sound Clean Air Agency that encompasses the ports of Tacoma and Seattle, WA, received $850,000 in DERA assistance to retrofit 74 pieces of cargo handling equipment with diesel particulate filters and closed crankcase ventilation devices.

 As a result of the introduction of new clean diesel engines and equipment, retrofit activities to improve the emissions from older equipment and electrifying some stationary engines, emissions from cargo handling equipment in many ports has fallen.
-The Port of Los Angeles estimates that cargo handling emissions of PM have fallen over 80 percent between 2005 and 2014.
-The Port Authority of New York & New Jersey estimate that emissions of PM from cargo handling equipment fell by over 40 percent between 2006 and 2014.
-Marine terminals in the Port Authority are committed to turnover more cargo handling equipment powered by Tier 4 engines.
+The Port of Los Angeles estimates that cargo handling emissions of PM have fallen by about 87 percent and emissions of NOx fell by almost 65 percent between 2005 and 2015.
+The Ports of Seattle, Vancouver and Tacoma estimate that emissions of NOx from cargo handling equipment fell by almost 57 percent and emissions of PM fell by 65 percent between 2005 and 2016.

 Seaports and river ports are home to many marine vessels and harbor craft that help larger vessels and cruise ships navigate narrow ship channels.
 Many large seaports are also home to active ferry terminals helping to transport commuters.
 Inland waterways and Great Lakes ports host a large population of barges and the workboats that propel these crafts.
 These ferries and workboats are almost exclusively powered by diesel engines.
 Many of these vessels will have one or more diesel engines for prime power and may also have another set of engines to provide auxiliary electrical power.